SJ-cmd-2020/view-of-the-world/README.md

 Update 2: Pushing this update to 'mischief' branch and then let's see if this appears in the 'master' branch

 Update 3: samccann forces a conflict, cuz that's just the kind of writer she is.

+Update 4: I want this to be a conflict merge.